findy-network/findy-agent-infra/aws-ecs/README.md

 (via the domain registrar UI).

 1. [Create GitHub codestar connection](https://docs.aws.amazon.com/dtconsole/latest/userguide/connections-create-github.html)
-for cloning the needed source code repositories and triggering automatic version updates.
+so that the pipeline can clone the needed source code repositories and trigger automatic version updates.
+The connection is not used to access your repositories, only the public Findy Agency repositories, so you can for example create a dummy repository for it (if you don't want to allow full access).

 1. Declare following environment variables: